 In compliance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), this document announces that EPA is planning to submit a request to renew an existing approved Information Collection Request (ICR) to the Office of Management and Budget (OMB).
-This ICR is scheduled to expire on December 31, 2010.
+3501 et seq.), this document announces that EPA is planning to submit the following continuing Information Collection Request (ICR) to the Office of Management and Budget (OMB).
+This ICR is scheduled to expire on November 30, 2006.
 Before submitting the ICR to OMB for review and approval, EPA is soliciting comments on specific aspects of the proposed information collection as described below.

 - Fax: 202-566-0224.